-Prerequisite: Algebra II (Completed or Enrolled) & Physical Science B

-The study of Physics continues for the student interested in college admission and/or a future involving the physical sciences.
-One entire semester will include an in-depth look at the topics of Mechanics including the study of Motion, Forces, Momentum, and Energy within linear and rotational systems along with one-dimensional and two-dimensional systems.
+Prerequisite: Algebra II (Completed or Enrolled) & Physical Science B Honors One entire semester will include an in-depth look at the topics of Mechanics including the study of Motion, Forces, Momentum, and Energy within linear and rotational systems along with one-dimensional and two-dimensional systems.
 Thermal Energy and States of Matter will also be explored if time allows.
 Other semesters will include a more in depth look at the topics of Wave Mechanics, Electricity and Magnetism, Quantum Theory and Nuclear Physics.
 Special Relativity will also be explored if time allows.
 Emphasis will be placed on problem solving and laboratory analysis.